Dr Jaimie F. Veale

 Iwi: Ngāti PākehāSchool of Psychology Email Jaimie Veale (firstname.lastname@example.org)

 I completed my PhD in psychology at Massey University in 2012.
 I worked as a Postdoctoral Fellow at the University of British Columbia in Vancouver, Canada, researching the health of Canadian transgender youth.
 I returned home to Aotearoa/New Zealand in 2015 to work at the University of Waikato/Te Whare Wānanga o Waikato.

-I am an executive board member of the World Professional Association for Transgender Health (WPATH) and an Associate Editor of the International Journal of Transgenderism.
+I am on the Board of Directors of the World Professional Association for Transgender Health (WPATH) and I am an Associate Editor of the International Journal of Transgenderism.
 I also helped to establish the University of Waikato Rainbow Staff/Student Alliance.

 Gender; Health; Human Rights; Psychology